rdok/aws-sam-ts/readme.md

   - `cd cicd-authorisation && make deploy`
   - Use the link from the output to visit the newly created IAM user.
   - Create access keys
-- Visit your AWS IAM dashboard and to get the credentials for the new IAM user created.
 - Add said credentials to GitHub secrets.
 - Go to GitHub actions, and deploy the test stack.
 - Go to GitHub actions, and deploy the production stack.